 The study has several limitations that bear noting when interpreting results.

 First, we focused on a single performance context – esports.
 Esports competitions present similar psychological demands compared to traditional gross motor sports, but, unlike traditional sports, are characterized by remaining seated and less physical exertion.
 This may limit the generalization of our results, especially those tied to physiological responses, to other sports contexts.
-Future research could explore the impact of SMI in other sports contexts to better understand the links between specific affect and performance-related outcomes.
+Future research could explore the impact of the SMI in other sports contexts to better understand the links between specific affect and performance-related outcomes.

 Second, the esports tournament context in our study did not elicit high levels of negative evaluative stress.
 Rather, the prevalent affective state before the matches leaned more toward positive than negative affect.
 This contextual aspect, combined with the absence of affect manipulation by synergistic mindsets intervention, limits the comprehensive assessment of the performance-optimizing potential of SMI.
+Future research might aim for even greater ecological validity that may provide a more stressful study context.
+Researchers might add to the laboratory experiments other pressure-eliciting elements of sports tournaments, including punishment contingency, openly published leader board, comparison with professional players, live streaming, in-person audience, and feedback in between matches (Baumeister & Showers, 1986; Leis et al., 2022; Sharpe et al., 2023; Poulus et al., 2022; Smith et al., 2019).
+Ideally, the researchers should aim to collect data during actual tournaments.

 Third, our sample was quite homogeneous: participants were all young males and primarily recreational yet experienced gamers.
 In games like first-person shooters, males make up most of the player base (Yee, 2016).
 Our latest study found that only 7% of CS: GO players in Poland were women (Behnke et al., 2023).
 As this gender balance changes, we hope future studies will focus on the relationship between affect and performance among professionals and female gamers.
 Moreover, young males who self-select themselves into gaming as a recreational activity may not be an ideal target group for intervention in gaming contexts.
-Stress optimization interventions like SMI are most effective for people who do not already hold positive, challenge-type stress appraisals, otherwise the intervention is “teaching people what they already know.”
-For example, in the first sequence of SMI studies, those who benefited the most from SMI held negative prior mindsets about stress and growth (Yeager et al., 2022).
+Stress optimization interventions like the SMI are most effective for people who do not already hold positive, challenge-type stress appraisals, otherwise the intervention is “teaching people what they already know.”
+For example, in the first sequence of the SMI studies, those who benefited the most from the SMI held negative prior mindsets about stress and growth (Yeager et al., 2022).
 Thus, if non-experienced gamers were recruited in follow-up research, the heightened uncertainty and (presumably) lower resource appraisals would be more likely to lead to threat-type responses that could be regulated.

 Fourth, for this project, we adapted two validated interventions to the esports performance context (Yeager et al., 2016, 2019, 2022).
 As our work aimed to answer the initial study authors’ call for new large-scale trials in diverse populations and contexts (Yeager et al., 2022), we made only essential changes and added cover stories to minimize differences between conditions.
 Despite our efforts, we observed differences between the conditions in how they were evaluated.
-Future studies might aim to create new control interventions that will resemble the active conditions more closely.
+Future studies might aim to create new control interventions that will resemble the active conditions more closely or include topics closely related to a given activity (e.g., materials on the history of esports, game strategy, and biomechanics of movements).